 When canning your own food, you'll occasionally get a jar, or a batch of jars, that fail to seal after processing.
 While frustrating, it's a problem that can easily be resolved by reprocessing the jars.
 Here's how to figure out why your jars didn't seal, and how to reprocess them.

 To avoid having unsealed jars again, it is important to know why they didn't seal properly the first time.
 Here are some things that might have been to blame:

-- There's was a chip on the rim of your jar.
-Run your finger along the rim of each unsealed jar to see if you can feel any chips or nicks.
+- There was a chip on the rim of your jar: Run your finger along the rim of each unsealed jar to see if you can feel any chips or nicks.
 If you find one, transfer the contents to another jar and reprocess it.
 Any imperfections along the lip of the jar will prevent it from forming a good seal with the lid.

-- The jar wasn't filled properly.
-Successful canning requires that there by a specific amount of headspace between the food and the top of the jar.
+- The jar wasn't filled properly: Successful canning requires that there be a specific amount of headspace between the food and the top of the jar.
 This left room for the food to expand when it's heated and ensures that a proper vacuum seal is achieved.
-Your canning recipe should specify how much space you need to leave at the top of each jar (it's typically somewhere between a quarter inch and an inch.
+Your canning recipe should specify how much space you need to leave at the top of each jar—it's typically somewhere between 1/4 inch and 1 inch.
 If you don't have enough food to fill up the last jar, just stick it in the fridge, and use it up first.

 - The top of the jar wasn't clean: After you fill your jars, it's important to wipe the lip clean, so it'll form a tight seal with the lid.
 If you missed this step, just clean the lip before you reprocess the jar.

 - The lid wasn't centered: Canning jar lids have a sealing compound around the bottom edge that's designed to make contact with the jar's rim.
 If this is too far out of alignment, the seal might not hold.
 (This compound is also the reason canning lids can't be reused.)